 The history of American Indian education from colonial times to the present is a story of how Euro-Americans disrupted and suppressed these common cultural practices, and how Indians actively pursued and preserved them.

-This history of American Indians in the United States traces the experiences of indigenous peoples from early colonial times to the present day, demonstrating how Indian existence has varied and changed throughout our nation's history.
+Traces the experiences of indigenous peoples from early colonial times to the present day, demonstrating how Indian existence has varied and changed throughout our nation's history.

 Describes the current failure of the government to provide Native Americans with educational and economic opportunities, land ownership, and legal protection, which has resulted in their cycle of poverty, violent behavior, and high rates of suicide